isomerpages/nlb-biblioasia/_apr-2011/Women’s Perspectives on Malaya: Emily Innes on the Malay States.md

 For the well-read Emily, the only recourse to fighting the boredom was turning to books but unfortunately, her attempts at obtaining reading materials were unsuccessful:

-We tried to get books from the<br> Circulating Library in<br> Singapore, but failed because<br> there were only two Europeans<br> in the districts and there was no<br> regular communication at all between<br> Langat and the outside world <br>.… Having failed in this direction,<br> we sent home for books and<br> newspapers.
-We ordered six<br> of the latter, besides several<br> magazines, to be constantly<br> sent to us, but from various<br> causes we did not reap the full <br>benefit of this arrangement.<br> Our papers, especially the<br> illustrated ones, were more<br> often than not stolen, or delayed for months... (pp.<br> 34—35)
+We tried to get books from the Circulating Library<br> in Singapore, but failed because there were only<br> two Europeans in the districts and there was no<br> regular communication at all between Langat<br> and the outside world .… Having failed in this direction,<br> we sent home for books and newspapers.
+We ordered<br> six of the latter, besides several magazines, to be constantly<br> sent to us, but from various causes we<br> did not reap the full benefit of this arrangement.<br> Our papers, especially the illustrated ones, were more<br> often than not stolen, or delayed for months... (pp. 34—35)

 Unable to escape into some form of leisure, Emily turned to studying the local habits and dispassionately describing her own struggles.